Stephen Booth (cricketer)

-Stephen Charles Booth (born 30 October 1963 in Leeds, England) was a first-class cricketer who played for Somerset County Cricket Club from 1983 to 1985.
+Stephen Charles Booth (born 30 October 1963) was an English first-class cricketer who played for Somerset County Cricket Club from 1983 to 1985.

 Born at Cross Gates in Leeds, Booth attended Boston Spa Comprehensive School and made his debut as a right-handed batsman and slow left-arm orthodox bowler in a Somerset side boasting such talents as Joel Garner and Viv Richards.

 In 33 first-class matches he took 87 wickets, with a best of 4/26, at an average of 36.31.
 He scored 202 runs, with a highest score of 42, at 10.63.

 Peter Roebuck nicknamed him 'Heathcliff' in his published diary of a county season.